Warzone2100/warzone2100/README.txt

 4) Music

-As the original game music is part of the data that was not liberated, we are reintroducing music, but in a different way.
-We use a playlist system that can point to any ogg or mp3 file in you filesystem.
-This is still experimental, and we are gradually making this more usable.
+We are not able to distribute the original music, but we have included two free tracks.
+If you don't like them, you can use a custom playlist.

 The following playlists are read, in this order, and only the first playlist found is used :